 In 1620 Sir Edward Zouche was given Woking Palace by James I. It was he who added the western gallery in 1622 with the Royal Arms.

 St Peter’s Church has clearly had a series of 19th century restorations with the addition of the northern Vestry block (later extended) in the 19th century perhaps in 1886.

 The pews and internal arrangements seem to date from a restoration carried out between 1839 and 1840 to designs by the surveyor John Lawrence.
 Copies of the drawings showing the revised arrangement are held by the ICBS.

 In 1962 the Clergy and Choir Vestry had a first floor added to provide additional accommodation.

 The new staircase to the towers floor was added.

-The church has had a new lighting and sound system.
-A Hearing Aid Loop system is in place.
+Recently the church has had a new lighting and sound system.
+There is a Hearing Aid Loop system in place.

 Find out more about Fixtures and Fittings.